 Protecting Your Portfolio from Inflation

 The 2016 election revived the hopes of some market participants for higher interest rates and higher inflation.
 Indeed, the 10-year Treasury rate went from 1.45% in July to 2.5% in December before settling at around 2.35-2.40% at the end of February 2017.
 Simultaneously, the Consumer Price Index, which is one of the leading inflation indicators, hit a five-year high level at 2.5% in January 2017.
+As many investors are becoming more concerned, we will discuss our top 5 strategies to protect your portfolio from inflation.

-There were numerous articles in popular media about the “great rotation” and how investors will switch from fixed to equity investments in search for higher return.
+There were numerous articles in popular media about the “great rotation” and how investors will switch from fixed to equity investments in the search for a higher return.
 None of that has happened yet, and the related news has seemed to disappear.

 However, the prospects for higher inflation are still present.
 So, in this article, I would like to discuss several asset classes that are popular among individual investors.
 I will explain see how they perform in the environment of rising inflation.